SilenZcience/cat_win/DOCUMENTATION.md

 The first Step always fills the entire Screen.
 The following Steps have the Size as defined by the Config Element `more_step_length`.
 Display the available Commands by entering `?` or `h` or `help`.
-As opposed to the <a href="#-m---more">-M, --more</a> Parameter, every other Argument will be ignored and the File will be loaded lazily, resulting in a very fast loading Time.
+As opposed to the <a href="#-m---more">-M, --more</a> Parameter, every other Argument will be ignored and the File will be loaded lazily, resulting in a very fast loading Time (but possibly incorrect Formatting).

 ```console
 > catw file -M